pmukhin/rust-companies/README.md

 #### Trading
 * [BHFT](https://bhft.com/join-us) is a proprietary trading shop, the internals are unknown, but they employ quite a few Rust developers according to Linkedin
+* [BlockTech](https://www.block-tech.io/careers) is a market maker based in Amsterdam, uses Rust for low latency components
-* [BLoSH](https://www.bloshtrading.com/) is a small proprietary trading shop, claims to have implemented their entire trading stack in Rust
+* [BLoSH](https://www.bloshtrading.com/) is a small proprietary trading shop that uses Rust in its trading stack
-* [Flow Traders](https://www.flowtraders.com/careers/job-search/) DeFi, Blockchain, Digital Assets and other components
+* [Flow Traders](https://www.flowtraders.com/careers/job-search/) is a market maker based in Amsterdam, uses Rust for DeFi, Blockchain, Digital Assets and other components
+* [Keyrock](https://keyrock.com/careers/) a market maker based out of Brussels, uses Rust in its low latency components along with C++